LangInteger/simuliris/theories/tree_borrows/README.md

 For example, a read (called "copy" here) causes a `CopyEvt`, which is picked up by the `CopyIS` rule.
 This will ensure the tag exists, and then cause a read event.

-Also of interests to reviewers is like 1000-1038.
+Also of interests to reviewers are lines 1000-1038.
 This defines a "unit test" for the `rel_dec` and `create_child` functions.
 Since `rel_dec` is not commutative, it can be difficult to remember which node is which and whether an output of e.g. "Child" means that the first node is a child of the second or the other way around.
 The "unit test" makes it clear that an output of "Child" indeed means that the first node is a child of the second.